flex-development/dist-tag/CONTRIBUTING.md

        - create and push new tag
        - create and publish github release
        - publish package to [GitHub Package Registry][17] and [NPM][18]
-   - PR reviewer should go through the PR's linked issues and:
+       - add the `status:released` label to all linked issues
-     - add `status:merged` label
+       - make sure all issues with the `status:released` label are closed
-     - add `status:released` label
+       - delete the release branch

 [1]: https://brew.sh
 [2]: